ml5js/ml5-library/CONTRIBUTING.md

   Which means the library was successfully build and minified.

   6. Commit your changes.
 We are using [commitizen](https://github.com/commitizen/cz-cli) to commit changes.
-Commitizen is a tool that allows you to specify commit is a more precise way.
-You can run instead of your regular `git commit -m 'msg'` with:
+Commitizen is a tool that allows you to specify commit in a more precise way.
+You can run it instead of your regular `git commit -m 'msg'` with:

   ```bash
   npm run commit